ESA title

 Providing timely and accurate space weather information, nowcasts and forecasts is possible only if sufficient observation data are continuously available.

-As Earth is well protected against space weather by its magnetic field and the atmosphere, only a limited amount of space weather observations are possible from the surface.
+As Earth is well protected against space weather by its magnetic field and the atmosphere, only a limited amount of space weather observations is possible from the surface.
 For example, our magnetic field deflects most of the solar wind charged particles away from our planet and the atmosphere filters out extreme ultraviolet and X-ray wavelengths from sunlight.

 The working approach for ESA's Space Weather Service Network is to collect as much of the required measurement data using ground-based instruments as possible, because ground-based instruments are typically less expensive and easier to maintain and upgrade than spaceborne instruments on board satellites.

-However, to gain all the necessary, accurate, realtime data needed for future space-weather warning services, data from instruments in space are also essential.
+However, to gain all the necessary, accurate, real-time data needed for future space-weather warning services, data from instruments in space are also essential.

 Watching from Earth